Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Experiments

 \textbf{Datasets.} \textit{CoGnition} is a recently released realistic English $\rightarrow$ Chinese (En$\rightarrow$Zh) translation dataset, which is used to systematically evaluate CG in MT scenarios.
 It consists of a training set of 196,246 sentence pairs, a validation set and a test set of 10,000 samples.
-In particular, it also has a dedicated synthetic test set (i.e., CG-test set) consisting of 10,800 sentences containing novel compounds, so that the ratio of compounds that are correctly translated can be computed to evaluate the model’s ability of CG directly.
-The CG-test set consists of 2,160 novel compounds, with up to 5 atoms and 7 words, where novel compounds contains noun phrases (NP), verb phrases (VP) and positional phrases (PP) three most frequent types.
-Each novel compound is combined with 5 different contexts. \textit{CFQ} is a large-scale and realistic dataset consisting of natural language questions paired with its corresponding SPARQL queries against the Freebase knowledge base~\cite{BollackerEPST08}.
-CFQ was automatically generated from a set of rules in a way that precisely tracks which rules (atoms) and rule combinations (compounds) of each example.
+In particular, it also has a dedicated synthetic test set (i.e., CG-test set) consisting of 10,800 sentences containing novel compounds, so that the ratio of compounds that are correctly translated can be computed to evaluate the model’s ability of CG directly. \textit{CFQ} is automatically generated from a set of rules in a way that precisely tracks which rules (atoms) and rule combinations (compounds) of each example.
 In this way, we can generate three splits with \emph{maximum compound divergence} (MCD) while guaranteeing a small atom divergence between train and test sets, where large compound divergence denotes the test set involves more examples with unseen syntactic structures.
 We evaluate our method on all three splits.
 Each split dataset consists of a training set of 95,743, a validation set and a test set of 11,968 examples.
 Figure~\ref{fig:fig3} shows examples of them.